 Students must follow the class schedule as outlined on their registration form on file in the Office of Student Records/Registrar or their online registration schedule.
 A grade is recorded for only those courses on the student's registration form.
 A student is permitted to change classes by dropping or adding courses during the period designated on the Academic Calendar.
-To initiate a change of class(es), the student secures the Class Schedule Adjustment form from his/her departmental office and subsequently submits the properly approved drop/add form to the Office of Student Records/Registrar.
+To initiate a change of class(es), the student secures the Class Schedule Adjustment form from his/her departmental office, Office of Student Records/Registrar or www.mvsu.edu/academics/registrar/forms and subsequently submit the properly approved drop/add form to the Office of Student Records/Registrar.